Car Buying Strategies

 The EX-L has a few big upgrades that make it a fun trim level to drive.
 It has leather appointed seats that look chic and feel comfy enough.
 Of course, there is also the aforementioned upgraded sound system that should make music-lovers happy.
 And you also get an auto-dimming rear-view mirror up front.
 This trim level is still pretty affordable all things considered.

-Reasons Not to Buy a 2022 Honda HR-V – The Cons
+Reasons You May Not Like the 2022 Honda HR-V – The Cons

 1. Poor Acceleration